PRX/Infrastructure/ci/README.md

 ## Setup

-Most of the setup is done by launching a stack using the CloudFormation template.
+Most of the setup is done by launching a stack using the `ci.yml` CloudFormation template.
 There is a prerequisite that code for the Lambda functions has been copied to S3.
 There's a basic deploy script that will do that for you.
-This stack also requires a Infrastructure/notifications stack; you must pass in the name of an already-launched notifications stack.
+This stack also requires an Infrastructure/notifications stack; you must pass in the name of an already-launched notifications stack.

-When launching the stack, you will need to provide a GitHub access token, the secret that was set for the GitHub webhook, and the name of the S3 bucket where the Lambda function code can be found.
+When launching the stack, you will need to provide a GitHub access token, the secret that was set for the GitHub webhook, the name of the S3 bucket where the Lambda function code can be found, and the URL of the shell script that CodeBuild will use to bootstrap the build process.

 For now the expectation is that this stack will only be launched once, and the GitHub webhook will be setup at the organization level, for all repositories.